Laminational models for some spaces of polynomials of any degree: Accordions of invariant geodesic laminations

 Let us list Thurston's results for which the Central Strip Lemma is crucial.
-A \emph{wandering triangle} for $\si_2$ is a triangle with vertices $a$, $b$, $c$ on the unit circle such that the convex hull $T_n$ of $\si_2^n(a)$, $\si_2^n(b)$, $\si_2^n(c)$ is a non-degenerate triangle for every $n=0$, $1$, $\dots$, and all these triangles are pairwise disjoint.
+A \emph{$\si_2$-wandering triangle} is a triangle with vertices $a$, $b$, $c$ on $\uc$ such that the convex hull $T_n$ of $\si_2^n(a)$, $\si_2^n(b)$, $\si_2^n(c)$ is a non-degenerate triangle for every $n=0$, $1$, $\dots$, and all these triangles are pairwise disjoint.